vamsiramakrishnan/TrafficSignRecognition/README.md

 * The hyperparameters are fixed using search epochs for a simpler dataset and 2 classes.
 * The learning rate schedule is implemented as follows -> Learning Rate = Learning Rate/2 when validation accuracy decreases or becomes noisy.
 * After achieving 95 % validation accuracy we use a balanced dataset to train the model for 20 epochs with higher dropout rate and low learning rate
+* The final accuracy on the test set is 98.7 %

+# Model Testing
+* The model is tested with a variety of images after the test set is evaluated.
+A brief summary on this is elaborated as follows.
+* **Types of Images**
+  * The signs set consist of a few kinds of challenges for the classifier Color changed Turn Left ahead
+  * **Multi Sign**
+        No vehicles ahead with a sign that has some writing below but the writing isn't a part of the 43 classes Elderly Crossing sign that looks similar to Children crossing but is not in the GTSRB A Slightly Rotated General Caution Sign
+    A Slippery Road and Snow Caution Sign in the same picture A simple Children Crossing Sign etc.

+    The Softmax probabilities are normalized .
+I.e The logistic regression output from the classifier is activated with a softmax function that ouputs a set of probabilities.
+These are normalized and plotted (0-1)

+    The top 5 guesses are plotted in the neighbouring bar chart and it is for readability and is not normalized.